Skip to content

 2. Click the kebab menu icon next to the page you want to duplicate.

-3. Select Duplicate from the dropdown menu.
+3. Select Clone dashboard from the dropdown menu.

 Delete a page from the dashboard